awslabs/aws-encryption-sdk-specification/changes/2020-07-14_refactor-cmc-spec/change.md

 so that in addition to typical use cases (for entry capacity at least 2), a user can simulate a null cache (by using entry capacity 0) or a "debouncing" cache (by using entry capacity 1).
-(By "debouncing" cache,
+By "debouncing" cache,
-we mean one that caches materials upon consecutive cache requests for those materials.)
+we mean one that caches materials upon consecutive cache requests for those materials.
-Although these are not necessarily common use cases, they are natural generalizations of the local CMC, and so without evidence to the contrary we have decided that it is worth supporting.
+Although these are not necessarily common use cases, they are natural generalizations of the local CMC, and so without evidence to the contrary, we have decided that they are worth supporting.
 Because the null cache is a special case of the local CMC as defined above, it is also unnecessary to individually specify the null CMC as its own entity, which in turn reduces specification and implementation effort.